-Track chair: Chris Hinnant and Theresa A. Pardo
+Track chair: Chris Hinnant and Lei Zheng

-Over the past decade, many public organizations have adopted information and communicational technologies (ICT) to facilitate communication and transactions with many stakeholders such as residents, private sector businesses, non-profit organizations, and other government agencies.
-While recent digital government research has often focused on understanding the external impacts of ICT adoption by government, the adoption and implementation of new ICT by public organizations is influenced by organizational factors such as the availability of resources (i.e. funding, technological knowledge, and personnel), managerial leadership, and the organization's technological culture.
-This track solicits research that examines the organizational factors that influence the adoption and implementation of new ICT by as well as the impact of new ICT on the organizational processes, effectiveness, and innovativeness of public organizations.
+Public organizations employ information and communication technologies (ICT) to facilitate communication and transactions with many stakeholders such as residents, private sector businesses, non-profit organizations, and other government agencies.
+While recent digital government research has often focused on understanding the external impacts of ICT adoption by government, the adoption and implementation of new ICT by public organizations is influenced by organizational factors such as the availability of resources (i.e. funding, technological knowledge, and personnel), leadership, and the organization's technological culture.
+This track solicits research that examines the organizational factors that influence the adoption and implementation of new ICT as well as the impact of new ICT on the organizational processes, effectiveness, and innovativeness of public organizations.
+Research in this tract may examine the adoption, use, and organizational impacts of a variety of innovative technologies and practices including but not limited to social media technologies, citizen-centric technologies, virtual collaborative work practices, and technologies that facilitate the collection and analysis of large data sets.
+Furthermore, the tract is also interested in the adoption of innovative policies or practices that seek to facilitate the strategic use of ICT by public organizations.

 Track 5.
-Smart Government Technologies
+Smart Cities, Smart Citizens and Smart Government

-Track chair: Soon Ae Chun, Tomasz Janowski
+Track chair: Soon Ae Chun and Sehl Mellouli